risingwavelabs/risingwave-docs-legacy/README.md

 # Test locally

-If you woud like to view your changes on the docs locally before submitting a pull request:
+If you would like to view your changes on the docs locally before submitting a pull request:

 1. If you don't have `yarn` in your local machine, run `npm i -g yarn` to install it.
-1. Open the `risingwave-docs` repo in terminal and run:
+2. Open the `risingwave-docs` repo in terminal and run:

    ```sh
    yarn
    yarn start
    ```

-1. The rendered docs will open in your browser automatically.
+3. The rendered docs will open in your browser automatically.

 # Visit our official doc site